Garlic Butter Chicken

 Lately I’ve been looking for easy recipes that I can make in about half an hour.
 Normally on Nathan’s days off I’ll make a really elaborate meal.
 But I’ve been tired more often than not these days.

 Fall always brings out that want to sleep and kind of hibernate more.
-So this easy recipe that only requires one pan and some delicious ingredients was perfect!
+So this easy garlic butter chicken recipe that only requires one pan and some delicious ingredients was perfect!

-The best part is that with a decently stocked freezer and pantry, there should be no need to make an extra trip to the grocery store.
+The best part is that with a decently stocked freezer and pantry, there should be no need to make an extra trip to the grocery store for this garlic butter chicken recipe.
 With supply shortages becoming the new normal, I love when I can save myself a trip to the store!

 Garlic Butter Chicken Ingredients